0x1000000/SqExpress/Readme.md

 ```
 ## (Re)Creating Table
 Ok, let's try to select some data from a real table, but first we need to describe the table:

+*Note: Such classes can be auto-generated (updated) using information from an existing database.
+[See "Table Descriptors Scaffolding"](#table-descriptors-scaffolding)*

 ```Cs
 public class TableUser : TableBase
 {